“Congratulations. you’ve been promoted to a MANAGER.”

 It’s most likely for first-time managers to assume that the skills that made them good employees will make them good managers.
 A study has shown that managers should be trained before any transition in roles so if you’re relying on the same skills that got you promoted you better NOT!.
-So here you’re 10 TEDx talks that will definitely help you out:
+So here you’re 10 TEDxtalks that will definitely help you be a good manager:

-Skills you need to nail from now on
+Skills you need to nail to be a good manager

 1- Let them trust you

 Is your team’s trust code has broken?
 This one’s for you.
 Just hang on tight, and we’ll get through this!